iamaflyingsquirrel/FM-SquadSpreadsheet/README.md

 - Players are highlighted in green text if they are the best player in their position

 - [Suggested Squad] uses position ranking and age to determine where they should go

+- The best outfield First Team and Reserve players to chuck in goal in an emergency are also highlighted

 - [Original Positions] the currently trained in positions, e.g. DM, AM, etc.